Olympics-Cycling-Canada's Mitchell cruises to women's sprint gold

 By Martyn Herman

-IZU, Japan (Reuters) - Canadian rider Kelsey Mitchell claimed the women's Olympic sprint gold medal, defeating Ukrainian Olena Starikova in the final at the Izu Velodrome on Sunday.
+IZU, Japan (Reuters) -Canada's Kelsey Mitchell claimed the Olympic women's sprint gold medal on the final day of the track cycling programme at the Izu Velodrome on Sunday, just four years after taking up the sport.

-After edging out Germany's reigning world champion Emma Hinze in the semi-finals, Mitchell timed her late attacking moves to perfection as she beat Starikova 2-0 in the best-of-three showdown.
+After edging out Germany's reigning world champion Emma Hinze in the semi-finals, Mitchell timed her late attacking moves to perfection as she beat Ukraine's Olena Starikova 2-0 in the best-of-three title showdown.

+Mitchell, 27, becomes only the second Canadian to win an Olympic track cycling gold after Lori-Ann Muenzer took the women's sprint title in 2004.

+When asked how it feels to become an Olympic champion on debut, Mitchell said: "It sounds just like I could imagine it.

-Victory marked a remarkable rise to the summit for former college soccer player Mitchell, who took up track cycling only four years ago when she attended a national tryout.
+Victory marked a remarkable rise to the summit for former college soccer player Mitchell, who got her first taste of track cycling in August 2017 when she attended a national tryout.

+Mitchell exceeded the national standards for speed, power and endurance on a stationary bike and was instantly recruited by Cycling Canada.

 She has since blitzed the field to claim the 2019 Pan American sprint title and also set the world record for the 200m time trial.